 Ironically, he paved the way for the union of comedy and the Christian church.

-Fast forward to the early 1990’s and enter Christian songwriter, musician and minister Bill Gaither.
+Fast forward to the early 1990’s and enter Christian songwriter, musician, and minister Bill Gaither.
 Riding the success of hit videos, Mr. Gaither became a phenomenon, selling out 20,000-seat arenas with an array of gospel singers who put on six-hour concerts for sell-out crowds.
 The highlight of these services was often a comedy routine between Gaither and one Mark Lowry.
 Their on-stage persona and their sometimes-improvised, sometimes-scripted dialogue became the stuff of legend.
 It is not unusual for fans to list the comedy as their favorite part of the event.
 These men are incredibly talented and knock-down, drag-out, funny.

-Individually, both Gaither and Lowry moved contemporary comedy into the mainstream of the Christian entertainment scene.
-A gifted communicator and preacher, Ken Davis was introduced to Mr. Gaither’s “Homecoming” audiences, and carved out a niche as a stand-up comic, inspirational speaker and preacher.
-Mr. Lowry presented to the world a young female comic named Chonda Pierce, whose career has spawned thousands of comedians, not to mention many female comics who share her faith and her resolve to spread the love of Jesus Christ to as many people as she can.
+Individually, both Gaither and Lowry moved contemporary Christian comedy into the mainstream of the Christian entertainment scene.
+A gifted communicator and speaker, Ken Davis was introduced to Mr. Gaither’s “Homecoming” audiences and carved out a niche as a stand-up comic, inspirational speaker and preacher.
+Mr. Lowry presented to the world a young female comic named Chonda Pierce, whose career has spawned thousands of Christian comedians, not to mention many female comics who share her faith and her resolve to spread the love of Jesus Christ to as many people as she can.
 In turn, both Pierce and Davis spend much time cultivating comedians, working tirelessly promoting comedy, giving fledgling acts some support, all the while evangelizing and wearing faith on their sleeves.

 These are comics who can compete with the people you see on Comedy Central or who play the comedy club circuit, balancing their humor with a message and an individual voice.